Technical Writing Certificate Program

 Application deadline: August 19, 2014

-Course Description: Do you want to learn how to communicate technical information effectively?
-Learn how to conduct audience and task analysis, work with subject matter experts, understand product documents and the product development cycle, write clear procedures, manage writing projects and make content usable.
+Course Description: Are you interested in the technical writing field?
+Do you want to learn how to communicate technical information effectively?
+Join us and learn how to conduct audience and task analysis, work with subject matter experts, understand product documents and the product development cycle, write clear procedures, manage writing projects and make content usable.
 Well-developed writing skills and solid MS Windows computer skills are required.
 Topics Covered: Types of technical content, Audience analysis, Task analysis, Research skills, Learning the Product, Understanding the Product Development Cycle, grammar overview, Editorial review process and revision, Project Management.

 About the instructor: Charles (Chuck) Murray, with more than 23 years of experience as a technical writer and teacher, provides students with a solid grounding in technical writing fundamentals.
 Chuck's career has been spent recently at Oracle where he creates printed manuals and help systems and previously at Digital where he was a project leader.
 Chuck has also taught technical writing at Northeastern University and high school English.